-UFD-PR1 - Principal reasons302
+UFD-PR1 - Principal reasons

-The provisions in this chapter assist in fulfilling the functions of the regional council under section 30(ba) and territorial authorities under section 31(aa) of the RMA to ensure sufficient development capacity in relation to housing and business land to meet the expected demands of the region and districts respectively.
+The provisions in this chapter assist in fulfilling the functions of the regional council under section 30(ba) and territorial authorities under section 31(aa) of the RMA 19912045 to ensure sufficient development capacity in relation to housing and business land to meet the expected demands of the region and districts respectively.
 They also assist in giving effect to the similar but more detailed requirements of the NPSUD.

 Urban areas are important for community well-being and are a reflection the inherently social nature of humans.
 Well-functioning urban areas enable social interactions and provide a wide variety (across type, location and price) of housing, employment and recreational opportunities to meet the varied and variable needs and preferences of communities, in a way that maximises the well-being of its present and future inhabitants, and respects its history, its setting and the environment.
-The combination of population growth and demographic change will result in changes in the quantity and qualities demanded of housing, employment, business, infrastructure, social facilities emergency services and lifeline utilities and other and services across the region.
-Upgrade and replacement of the existing development and infrastructure will also continue to be required even where growth is limited, resulting in changes in the built environment.
+The combination of population growth and demographic change will result in changes in the quantity and qualities demanded of housing, employment, business, infrastructure, social facilities emergency services and lifeline utilities2046 and other2047 and services across the region.
+Upgrade and replacement of the existing in changes in the built environment.
 Some of these changes will also be driven by changes in the natural environment, including the impacts of climate change.
 Urban areas are highly dynamic by nature, so the provisions in this chapter seek to manage, rather than limit, the form, function, growth and development of urban areas in a way that best provides for the community's well- being both now and into the future.